cameronjamesw/horizons_backend/README.md

 ### Comment

+The Comment model is designed to manage user-generated comments on specific posts.
+Each comment is associated with an `owner` - connected through a ForeignKey to the `User Model` - and a post, again connected through a ForeignKey.

+When creating and editing comments users will be able to edit the `content` field only.
+The `created_at` and `updated_at` fields will also be returned respectively.
+The model ensures that comments are displayed in reverse chronological order by default, showing the most recent ones first.

+The associated **CommentSerializer** handles the serialization of comment data, including details about the user who made the comment, their profile picture, and the timestamps formatted in a human-readable manner.
+The **CommentDetailSerializer** extends this by providing additional details, such as the ID of the associated Posts event.
+This setup enables efficient management and display of comments within the application, fostering interaction and discussion around Posts events.

+`Admin users` will also be permitted to delete comments in the view of safeguarding.

 ### Like

 The likes model represents a user liking a specific post for showing their interest.
 Each like links a user to a Posts, recording when the likes was created.
 The model enforces that a user can only likes a post once, ensuring no duplicates.
 The associated **likesSerializer** is responsible for handling the serialization of likes data, including the user and event details.
 It also includes validation logic to raise an error if a user attempts to likes the same event more than once.
 This structure supports a clean and efficient way to manage user likes within the application.